-- 1. Prepare a suitable container with fresh water.
-Aerate (apply bubbling) the water using an ordinary aquarium pump together with an airstone, and let the temperature stabilize (might take hours). - 2.
-Prepare a zero oxygen solution by dissolving 5 grams of sodium sulfite (Na2SO3) in 500 ml of water.
+Prepare a suitable container with freshwater.
+Aerate (apply bubbling) to the water using an ordinary aquarium pump together with an air stone, and let the temperature stabilize (might take hours).

+Prepare a zero oxygen solution by dissolving 5 grams of sodium sulphite (Na2SO3) in 500 ml of water.
 Other substances that remove oxygen can also be used.

 NOTE!
-Stripping of the oxygen with e.g. N2 gas is also possible, but not recommended, since it is uncertain when an absolute zero oxygen level is reached using this method.
+Stripping of the oxygen with e.g. N_2 gas is also possible, but not recommended, since it is uncertain when and if ever an absolute zero oxygen level is/can be reached using this method.

-3. Connect the sensor to a PC by use of the Sensor Cable 3855 (Error!
-Reference source not found.).
+Connect the sensor to a PC by use of the Sensor Cable 3855 (see above RS232 communication).

-Start a terminal program, i.e. the HyperTerminal by Hilgraeve Inc (included in Microsoft operating systems), with the following set-up:
+Start a terminal program, i.e. the HyperTerminal by Hilgraeve Inc (included in Microsoft operating systems) or Tera Terminal with the following set-up: